waihanko/burmese_number/README.md

 # Burmese Number

-BurmeseNumHelper is a Dart utility for converting numbers to Burmese text representations.
+Burmese Number is a Dart utility for converting numbers to Burmese text representations.

 ## Usage